HyperonChainOfficial/BridgeSmartContract_Old/README.md

 # Hyperon Chain Bridge Smart Contract

-Solidity Smart Contract Used By Bridge
+Solidity smart contract used by the Bridge

+Please check the UI:  https://bridge.hyperonchain.com/